bergant/finstr/readme.md

 #> + Stockholders.Equity               111547     123549     118210
 ```

 Balance sheet stays divided by *Assets* and *Liabilities and Equity*.
-For the second level we are exposing current assets from noncurrent and similar is done for the liabilities.
-We choose to separate equity.
+For the second level we are exposing *current assets* from *noncurrent* and similar is done for the *liabilities*.
+We choose to separate *equity*.

 Function `expose` expects a list of vectors with element names.
 Function `other` helps us identify elements without enumerating every single element.
 Using `other` reduces a lot of potential errors as the function "knows" which elements are not specified and keeps the balance sheet complete.

 Sometimes it is easier to define a complement than a list of elements.
 In this case we can use the `%without%` operator.
-Let say we want to expose first tangible and then intangible assets:
+Lets expose for example *tangible* and then *intangible* assets:

 ``` {.r}
 expose( balance_sheet,